Noninvasive prenatal testing: Background

-Since 2014, noninvasive testing has identified aneuploidies in chromosomes 13, 16, 18, 21, 22, X and Y, including Down syndrome (caused by trisomy 21), Edwards syndrome (caused by trisomy 18), Patau syndrome (caused by trisomy 13), as well as sex chromosomes aneuploidies, such as Turner syndrome (45, X) and Klinefelter syndrome (47, XXY).
+Since 2014, noninvasive testing has identified aneuploidies in chromosomes 13, 16, 18, 21, 22, X and Y, including Down syndrome (caused by trisomy 21), Edwards syndrome (caused by trisomy 18), Patau syndrome (caused by trisomy 13), as well as sex chromosome aneuploidies, such as Turner syndrome (45, X) and Klinefelter syndrome (47, XXY).
+NIPT can also detect congenital heart disease such as atrioventricular septal defect, which can also be a side effect in the aforementioned chromosomal conditions.
 These methods of cffDNA sequencing have sensitivity and specificity rates greater than 99% in identifying Trisomy 21.
 Sensitivity and specificity rates are lower for other aneuploidies, such as trisomy 18 (97–99% and > 99%, respectively), trisomy 13 (87–99% and > 99%, respectively), and 45, X (92–95% and 99%, respectively).
 The low false positive rate (1–3%) is one of the advantages of NIPT which allows pregnant women to avoid invasive procedures.
-In the UK the Advertising Standards Authority has stated that one should not quote “Detection Rate” figures unless the figures are accompanied by (i.e. alongside)a robust "Positive Predictive Value" figure; and a clear explanations about what both figures mean.
+In the UK the Advertising Standards Authority has stated that one should not quote "Detection Rate" figures unless the figures are accompanied by (i.e. alongside) a robust "Positive Predictive Value" figure; and a clear explanations about what both figures mean.

-NIPT can determine paternity and fetal sex earlier in gestation than previous tests (including possibly ultrasound).
+NIPT can determine paternity and may be able to determine fetal sex earlier in gestation than previous tests such as ultrasounds.
+It is recommended that the test be performed towards the end of the first trimester to the beginning of the second trimester, when there is enough cffDNA circulating in the mother's bloodstream to be detectable.
+If the test is performed too early the test is more likely to yield a false negative result because there is not enough cffDNA in the sample.
+False negative results for NIPT would indicate that the fetus does not have a genetic abnormality when it actually does.
 It is also used to determine fetal Rhesus D, which can prevent mothers who are Rhesus D negative from undergoing unnecessary prophylactic treatment.
 Finally, it is used to detect genetic mutations, such as duplications or microdeletions, including 1p, 5p, 15q, 22q, 11q, 8q, and 4p.
 The sensitivity and specificity of these tests, however, for most have not yet been validated.

-The Natera SMART study however has shown that most cases of 22q11.2 deletion can be detected using SNP based NIPT/NIPS (Panorama) including smaller nested deletions whilst still maintaining a low false positive rate.
+The Natera SMART study however has shown that most cases of 22q11.2 deletion can be detected using SNP-based NIPT/NIPS (Panorama) including smaller nested deletions whilst still maintaining a low false positive rate.
 Single nucleotide polymorphism (SNP) NIPT can also detect Triploidy and can differentiate between maternal and "fetal" DNA which reduces the redraw rate and allows determination of gender for each fetus in twin pregnancies and can be done from 9 weeks of pregnancy.